Zhangsorcerer/where_to_go/docs/README.md

 # where_to_go
 An angular project

-Add ´/where_to_go/´ at all ´src´ attributes
+Add '/where_to_go/' at all 'src' attributes